 This appliance was purchased new by Sawbridgeworth Urban District Council in 1935.
 It replaced the Dennis mentioned above and was soon to be absorbed into the NFS and subsequently to be taken over by the Hertforshire County Council in 1948.
 The ladder was an Ajax 35ft wire reinforced two section extending ladder.
 The appliance was fitted with a 500 gallons per minute prop-shaft driven on board centrifugal water pump and had two 2¾" hose outlet connections at the rear.
 It also had a 50 gallon centrally mounted water tank and a ¾" hose reel which is visible in the picture.
 The vehicle registration number was ARO 480.
 It remained in service at Sawbridgeworth until the 16th September 1954 having done only something like 5,000 miles in 19 years.
 As with most appliances of the era it was well embellished with brass but was always spotless, having had many hours of care, even right to the end.
 Television and long distance travel had not yet taken over people's lives after the normal days work!

 The photograph was taken by S.E.
-Mardon of Bishop's Stortford and is believed to be on the Fair Green, Sawbridgeworth soon after the new appliance was supplied.
+Mardon of Bishop's Stortford was taken at Hyde Hall, Sawbridgeworth soon after the new appliance was supplied.
 The photograph is repeated in the Photo Gallery page of the Web Site where information is provided on the Firemen themselves.

 The original photograph (just 60mm x 60mm) was taken at the front of Gilston Park hotel (later being purchased by Smith & Nephew for offices) by a friend of the two ladies that can be seen to the left.
 Being a hotel it had a predetermined attendance of two pumps, hence both Sawbridgeworth appliances in attendance.
 The back of the photograph is endorsed "From Mrs. E. Jermin & Mrs. F. Archer" and was taken during the response to a fire call, around 8am, that I believe related to an incident in one of the kitchens.
 The photograph was addressed to Sub Officer Frank Wright at the Fire Station with a short covering letter that congratulated the brigade on a very prompt response.
 Frank Wright is standing to the right of the Water Tender, hands on hips, and just behind him, L/Fm Len Read.
 Others in the picture cannot be identified.
 It was obviously Spring time as daffodils can be seen in the grass area.